Lotame today announced an exclusive partnership with Are You a Human in a commitment to…

 On the one hand, GDPR validates what Lotame has known and proselytized for years – that data is tremendously valuable – even when that data is not tied to personal information like name, email address, street address, or telephone number.
 On the other hand, GDPR makes it costly to collect, store and push large volumes of cookie and device data.
 There is substantial risk that compliance costs, relative to the earning potential of this data, are being driven too high.
 In order to drive revenue in the face of mounting regulatory burdens, Lotame and other players in online advertising must focus on quality.

 Over the past year, we have invested heavily in technology and partnerships that emphasize quality over scale.
-Earlier this year, for example, we announced a partnership with Are You a Human, to provide advertisers and their agencies the ability to quickly and easily identify non-human traffic and create new bot-free audiences for ad targeting, analysis, content personalization, and more.
-This allows our clients to remove all profiles identified as bots, to reduce wasted ad spend, decrease bot traffic, and increase conversions.
+Earlier this year, for example, we announced a partnership with Are You a Human, to provide advertisers and their agencies the ability to quickly and easily identify non-human traffic and remove that traffic from audiences for ad targeting, analysis, content personalization, and more.
+This allows our clients to remove profiles identified as bots, to reduce wasted ad spend, decrease bot traffic, and increase conversions.
 For Lotame, it also ensures that we are not absorbing compliance costs for data that offers minimal value to our clients and partners.

 GDPR is a game changer for the online advertising industry, but it is not the death knell that many fear.
 With its emphasis on consumer transparency and consent, Lotame expects GDPR to produce higher quality data assets from more engaged consumers.
 We have embraced the regulations as an opportunity to review our business practices with fresh eyes and have encouraged our clients and partners to share in this approach.